malayh/k8s-iac-framework/README.md

 The project uses `helm`, `just`, `sops`, `tofu`, `terragrunt`, `kubectl` and `aws`.

 ## `safehelm`
 It is thin wrapper around helm.
-It

    * It binds a value file to a k8s cluster and namespace.
-It is so that if you have multiple clusters configured for `kubectl`, you don't accidentally apply changes to the wrong cluster.
+So that if you have multiple clusters configured for `kubectl`, you don't accidentally apply changes to the wrong cluster.
    * `safehelm` expects a `map.json` file in the root for of the chart directory that maps a cluster and specific namespace to a value file.
 The following is an example of the `map.json` file.
 It binds the `values.prod.yaml` file to the `ingress-nginx` namespace in the `prod-cluster` cluster and binds a different file for stage cluster.
    ```json
    {